Slope

 In mathematics, the slope or gradient of a line is a number that describes the direction of the line on a plane.

-Often denoted by the letter m, slope is calculated as the ratio of the vertical change to the horizontal change ("rise over run") between two distinct points on the line, giving the same number for any choice of points.
+It is commonly denoted by the letter m, and is defined as the ratio of the vertical change (rise) to the horizontal change (run) between any two distinct points on the line.
+It is not a direct distance or a direct angle, but a measure of their ratio.

-The line may be physical – as set by a road surveyor, pictorial as in a diagram of a road or roof, or abstract.
+The line may be physical, as set by a road surveyor, pictorial as in a diagram of a road or roof, or abstract in pure mathematics.

 An application of the mathematical concept is found in the grade or gradient in geography and civil engineering.

 The steepness, incline, or grade of a line is the absolute value of its slope: greater absolute value indicates a steeper line.
 The line trend is defined as follows: